linuxdeepin/deepin-manual/manual/dde-file-manager/en_US/index.md

 ## Overview

-Deepin File Manager is developed by Deepin Technology Team.
+Deepin File Manager is developed by Deepin Technology team.
 As the core component to manage files in deepin, it is a powerful, easy-to-use file manager with an elegant and simple interface.
 Full-featured, well-designed, efficient-improved, Deepin File Manager will be a good help in your daily life and work.

 ![1|overview](jpg/overview.jpg)